-We're a specialised brain bank based at the University of Sydney Charles Perkins Centre and affiliated with the NSW Brain Banks.
+We're a specialised brain bank based at the University of Sydney Charles Perkins Centre.
 The primary focus of our collection is to support research into the aetiology and pathogenesis of alcohol disorders, mental health disorders and healthy control tissue.

 We operate in collaboration with the National Institute of Alcohol Abuse and Alcoholism in the US and have ethics approval from the Sydney Local Health Network and the University of Sydney.